WICG/handwriting-recognition/explainer.md

 // Get a new prediction.
 await drawing.getPrediction()

+// Clear all the strokes.
+drawing.clear()

-// Complete the drawing and free up resources.
-Subsequent calls on the drawing
+// Complete the recognition and free up resources.
+Subsequent calls on the
-// object will throw an error. await drawing.finish()
+// corresponding drawing object will throw an error. await recognizer.finish()
 ```